IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs_managed_key.rst

   uko_vault (True, str, None)
     (Required for new resource) The UUID of the Vault in which the update is to take place.

-  description (False, str, None)
-    Description of the managed key.

   id (False, str, None)